vid-szabi/magyar_cpp/readme.md

 - semantic analysis
 - code generation
 - exponentiation
-- improving the creativity of some keywords (legyen)
+- improving the creativity of some keywords (legyen, accents in variables names)
 - array/vector type
 - local variables
 - type conversion (and giving error for possible value loss)